-The proposed Resolution No. 8, if passed will empower the Directors of the Company to purchase the Company's shares up to ten per centum (10%) of the total issued and paid-up capital of the Company by utilising the funds allocated which shall not exceed the retained profits and/or share premium of the Company.
-Please refer to the Statement to Shareholders dated 25 October 2013 for further information.
+The proposed Resolution No. 6, if passed will empower the Directors of the Company to purchase the Company's shares up to 10% of the total issued and paid-up capital of the Company by utilising the funds allocated which shall not exceed the retained profit and/or share premium of the Company.
+Please refer to the Statement to Shareholders dated 27 October 2014 for further information.